jmtodaro/tor-blog-data/markdown/blog/2010-06-30-tips-running-exit-node-minimal-harassment.md

 However, I want to make sure that these nodes stay up and don't end up being shut down due to easily preventable abuse complaints.
 I've run a number of exit nodes on a few different ISPs and not only have I lived to tell about it, I've have not had one shut down yet.
 Moreover, I've only received about 4 abuse complaints in as many years of running exit nodes.
 This is in stark contrast to other node operators following a [more reactive strategy](https://blog.torproject.org/blog/five-years-exit-node-operator).
 I'm convinced this is largely because I observe the following pro-active guidelines.
 This guide is primarily US centric.
 Operators in other countries may have slightly different best practices (such as registering with RIPE and not ARIN).

 <!-- more -->

+**Updated 06/30/2010**: Mention Reduced Exit Policy, ISP Shopping Tips, and Abuse Response Templates

+**Updated 08/30/2010**: Update exit policy with svn, git, hg, Kerberos, remote admin panels, IRC, others

+**Updated 01/12/2011**: Suggest creation of LLC for large exit nodes, provide links to ARIN forms and process.

+**Updated 02/25/2015**: Torservers.net abuse templates URL has changed.

+I have noticed that a lot of new exit nodes have recently appeared on the network.
+This is great news, since exit nodes are typically on the scarce side.
+Exits usually occupy 30-33% of network by capacity, but are currently at a whopping 38.5% (156 MBytes/sec out of 404 total).

+However, I want to make sure that these nodes stay up and don't end up being shut down due to easily preventable abuse complaints.
+I've run a number of exit nodes on a few different ISPs and not only have I lived to tell about it, I've have not had one shut down yet.
+Moreover, I've only received about 4 abuse complaints in as many years of running exit nodes.
+This is in stark contrast to other node operators following a [more reactive strategy](https://blog.torproject.org/blog/five-years-exit-node-operator).
+I'm convinced this is largely because I observe the following pro-active guidelines.
+This guide is primarily US centric.
+Operators in other countries may have slightly different best practices (such as registering with RIPE and not ARIN).

 **1. Inform your potential ISP(s)**
  In general, running an exit node from your home Internet connection is not recommended, unless you are prepared for increased attention to your home.
 In the USA, there have been no equipment seizures due to Tor exits, but there have been phone calls and visits.
 In other countries, people have had all their home computing equipment seized for running an exit from their home internet connection.
 So you will need to [find a good colo](https://trac.torproject.org/projects/tor/wiki/doc/GoodBadISPs) and save your home connection for bridge or middle node use.
 Plus, bandwidth will be much cheaper in a colo center anyway.